kshala-ford/sdl_evolution/proposals/0201-high-level-interface-overlay-controllers.md

 The mobile API allows `.numTicks` value between 2 and 26.
 The value range for the parameter `.position` can be between 1 and 26 which means the range of values is not more than 26.
 With the high level abstraction slider controller can manage the specified range allowing different min and max values (though range should not exceed 26).
 This way apps can easily set a range from -10 to +10.
 This range is mapped internally to the available range.
 Future versions of the mobile API could increase the range which would be managed by the slider controller.

-If the app does not provide a message the overlay controller creates localized numbers to translate `position` value to the user facing value using `NSNumberFormatter` and `localizedStringFromNumber:numberStyle:`.

 The property `value` maps to `Slider.value` *and*  to `SliderResponse.sliderValue`.
 This means the result of this overlay (Slider response) is stored in the controller object.

+#### Error handling

+If the app is connected to a head unit and the app initializes a slider using values that are out of range, the library should log a warning with "The initialized slider will potentially not be executable on the connected system.".
+If the app still performs the slider controller and the head unit returns INVALID_DATA, the library should call NSAssert for  minimum and maximum value so that the developer will be facing crashes during development time but error logs in production.

 ### SDLValuePickerController